"Market Intelligence that Adds Flavour to Your Success"

 By end-user, the market is trifurcated into retail, foodservice, and food manufacturing.

-The retail segment led in the global market in 2024 and held the largest fresh produce market share.
+The retail segment will account for 62.43% market share in 2026.
 Retail channels, including supermarkets/hypermarkets, grocery stores, and convenience stores, offer consistent and easy access to fresh vegetables, seafood, and meat.
 Their long operating hours, and widespread presence make it easier for most of the consumers to shop for fresh produce daily.

 The foodservice channel is another major category which will depict a 5.18% CAGR during the forecast period.
 Foodservice operators procure large volumes of fresh produce, which is used in the preparation of various cuisines.
 Today, most consumers visit quick-service restaurants and cafés to socialize with their families and peers, which boosts the consumption of out-of-home food.